fredericvilcot/fredericvilcot/README.md

 ## Rapidfire

--  👨‍💻 I’m currently a Senior Front-End Engineer @OVHcloud
+-  👨‍💻 I’m currently Technical Leader in software development @OVHcloud

 - 🐈 At home, I do pair programming with my cat